7-Year vs. 5-Year Car Loans: How Much Extra Interest You Really Pay

 A Change in Auto Financing

-Also, in the second quarter of 2025, roughly one in five new-car buyers stretched their financing to 84 months to afford the increasing cost of a vehicle, Edmunds reported.
-February’s average transaction price for a vehicle was $48,039, per Cox Automotive, rising to $48,669 in July and $49,077 in August.
+Also, in the fourth quarter of 2025, over one in five new-car buyers stretched their financing to 84 months to afford the increasing cost of a vehicle, Edmunds reported.
+The average transaction price for a vehicle in January 2026 was $49,191, per Cox Automotive, a 1.9% increase year-over-year and an all-time high for January, according to Kelley Blue Book.
+For added context, December ATP was down 2.2% YoY.

 A Seven-Year Car Loan vs. a Five-Year Car Loan